helixscript/AAVengeR/README.md

 # Installing additional AAVengeR genomes and genome annotations

 Due to GitHub size restrictions, only the sacCer3 genome and annotation files are provided with the software.
 Additional genomes and genome annotations are available: hg38, mm9, canFam3, macFas5, and GCA_009914755.4.

-Use the commands below to install these genomes after updating the first two lines to reflect your installation path and genome of interest.
+The importGenomeData.R script can be used to pull reference genomes (2bit format) and supporting genome annotations.

 ```
 importGenomeData.R hg38